-When global food supplies tighten, countries with a surplus are likely to hoard it to maximise their future food-security.
+When global food supplies tighten, countries with a surplus are likely to hoard it to maximise their own food-security.
 Just look what is happening with Covid vaccines.

 Vulnerable as we are to wobbles in the jet stream, what if climate change reduces our own agricultural output, coinciding with a global food shortage?

-Sceptics will point out that the scenario I have described is unlikely, based on a series of "maybes".
+Sceptics may suggest that the scenario I have described is unlikely, based on a series of "maybes".
 I would respond that the likelihood depends on how hot we make it and how badly we trash the planet's agricultural resources.
 We should be working flat out to ensure that this outcome is vanishingly improbable.

 If it appears that the UK will be short of food, the panic-buying, empty shelves and consequent food waste seen during early 2020 will look like a walk in the park.